-This classic Tres Leches Cake is the pride and joy of Latin America, an utterly delicious in its simplicity.
-A light vanilla sponge cake is soaked with a mixture of three milks, then topped with a thick layer of whipped cream and a sprinkle of cinnamon.
+This classic Tres Leches Cake is the pride and joy of Latin America, and utterly delicious in its simplicity.
+A light vanilla sponge cake is soaked with a mixture of three milks, then topped with a thick layer of whipped cream and a sprinkle of cinnamon sugar.

 The beauty of a tres leches is in how different it is from any other cake you’ve ever had.
 There’s moist cake and then there’s this: a relatively dry sponge cake, soaked overnight in a trio of milk to make it the sweet, creamy, almost pudding-like dessert that it’s intended to be.